 Agung last erupted in 1963 killing more than 1,000 people.
 To appease it the locals still lay flowers as offerings out on the street.

 The fear is that another big explosion is imminent.

 Newspapers are reporting that due to the ash cloud more than 400 flights have been cancelled leaving 60,000 holidaymakers stranded.

-I can’t see me joining that chaos, wailing to be flown home.
+I can’t see me joining that chaos at the airport, wailing to be flown home.
 That’s not a good look.
 Instead I’m going to style this out…with cocktails!